benswift/benswift.github.io/_talks/3ai-lecture-workshop.md

 > around the world.
 The virtual nature of these new goods and services has an
 > impact on our ability to regulate their design and use in a way that aligns
 > with core cultural values.

+- where's the **assurance** in livecoding?
+- what does failure look like?
+- what design intervention could we make to help out?

 {% include slides/impact.html %}